Crunch-io/ta-da/content/dev/features/slides-editable-from-deck.md

 * These are the same visual edits available when editing dashboard tiles, and will override any such edits made in dashboards mode.

 * If the 'edit' link does *not* appear when you hover over it, this means that this a deck you do not have permission to edit.
 Contact the deck's creator to ask them to share it with you.

+Currently this feature is only available for early access users.

+We'd love your feedback at support@crunch.io.